 - 701. Gross Anatomy.
 (10) Designed for graduate students.
 Consists of in-depth dissection of the human body and cross-sectional anatomy.
 Students are given special reading assignments that are designed to bring together fundamental concepts of gross anatomy and microscopic anatomy.
 In addition, students are required to read additional articles concerned with some of the major concepts of gross anatomy.
 Evaluation is based on performance in the lab, conferences, and oral and written examinations.
 P-Chordate Anatomy.
-Bo, Staff - 702.
+Staff - 702.
 Tutorial in Neurobiology.
 (1) Taken once a year by all PhD students in the neurobiology and anatomy program.
 A one-hour presentation by students on their current research as would be expected at a scientific meeting.
 Students are evaluated by faculty and peers on a written abstract of their work and on their presentation.
 An overall assessment of the introduction, methods, graphics, explanation of data, conclusions, and speaking style is made.
 Salinas - 704.
 Molecular Neuroscience.
 (3) Introduces graduate and advanced undergraduate students to the basic principles of neurobiology as studied by cell and molecular biologists.
 Lectures introduce invertebrate and vertebrate model neuronal systems and the cellular and molecular methods to study them.
 Also listed as NUSC 704.
 P-POI.
 Walker, Staff - 707.
 Human Gross Anatomy.
 (4) A regional and systemic approach to the study of human gross anatomy incorporating cross-sections, X-ray films, CT and MRI scans with clinical implications.
 Bowden - 710.
 Cell Biology.
 (3) An interdisciplinary course utilizing faculty from several departments.
-Historical and current concepts relating to cell theory, experimental approaches to the study of cells, and knowledge of cellular components are discussed in detail.
+Historical and current concepts relating to theoretical issues, experimental approaches to the study of cells, and knowledge of cellular components are discussed in detail.
 The cell surface, nucleus, and cellular organelles are presented in relation to membrane turnover, cell division, cellular growth, and energetics, as well as cell motility and regulation.
 Several features of cellular metabolism also are covered.
-P- POI.
+P-POI.
 Tytell, Staff - 712.
 Introduction to Neuroscience I. See Neuroscience. - 713.
 Introduction to Neuroscience II.
-See Neuroscience. - 717, 718.
+See Neuroscience. - 715, 716.
+Readings and Directed Study in Neurobiology.
+(1-2) Designed to provide an opportunity for graduate students to learn specific topics in the field that may not be covered by regular courses.
+Materials from the primary literature are presented to other participants, including at least one faculty member.
+The format is intended to generate in-depth discussion in a setting where each student acts as the lecturer.
+The supervising faculty member and the student will determine together the schedule and credit hours (either 1 or 2) for the course. - 717, 718.
 Special Topics in Gross Anatomy.
 (1-2) Special dissection of selected areas of the body, as well as discussions and reading assignments in those areas.
 P-NBAT 701. - 719, 720.
 Special Topics in Microanatomy.
 (1-2) Special preparations and discussions, seminars, and reading assignments in selected areas of histology.
 P-POI.